 Bonjour, tout le monde!
 I have a guest post for you today coming from Catherine, an English woman I’ve known for a couple of years now who originally came to work in France for a summer in 2015 and ended up staying a little longer than planned!
 She met her husband in France and six years later it seems she can’t stay away.
 Catherine and her husband spend their time between France and the UK and currently live in the spectacularly beautiful Cote d’Azur.
 She works online as a Nutrition & Lifestyle Coach, helping women to ditch diets and reclaim their energy.

-What follows are her words about what it’s been like as a vegetarian in France.
+What follows are her words about what it’s been like as a vegetarian and vegan in France.
 Let’s get into it…

-Vegetarian in France: 5 tips & things I’ve learned
+Vegetarian & vegan in France: 5 Things I’ve learned

 France isn’t exactly well known for being vegetarian friendly.
 There’s a reason for that.
 I’ve been working here for the past six years as a vegetarian, more recently as a vegan in France, and to say it’s been a challenge is a bit of an understatement.
 Things have improved in recent years, but it’s still not as easy to be vegetarian in France as it is in the UK.

-Let’s get into five things being vegetarian in France has taught me about the country and some tips to help you get by if you’re plant based.
-If you’re planning to travel to France and are concerned about what you’ll be able to eat while you’re here, I hope this helps.
+Let’s get into five things being vegan and vegetarian in France has taught me about the country and some tips to help you get by if you’re plant based.
+If you’re planning to travel to France and are concerned about what you’ll be able to eat while you’re here, I hope this helps shed some light on vegetarianism in France.

 1. French cuisine